veit/jupyter-tutorial/docs/productive/licensing.rst

 `ClearlyDefined <https://clearlydefined.io/>`_
-    It collects and displays information about the licensing and copyright situation of a software project
+    It collects and displays information about the licensing and copyright situation of a software project.
 `OpenChain <https://www.openchainproject.org/>`_
     It recommends REUSE as a component to improve the clarity of the licensing and copyright situation, but has more stringent requirements to achieve full